 Can ARCC change an itinerary once a program has started?

 Yes.
 We can easily make changes to an itinerary.
 We plan for this and embed flexibility into our programming.
 ARCC has been dealing with “unusual” situations for almost 40 years.
 We have dealt with earthquakes, volcanoes, coups, border’s closing, civil unrest, and many other unpredictable events.
 Our infrastructure allows us to quickly make changes to an itinerary and we have the global resources to effortlessly make these adjustments.
-As an example, just several days before the beginning of the most recent 90-day gap semester in Asia, we seamlessly swapped out our 4 week China section for a 4 week section in Nepal.
+As an example, just several days before the beginning of the most recent gap semester in Asia, we seamlessly swapped out our four week China section for a four week section in Nepal.